Citizens Fire Academy

 Do I get to ride in a fire truck?

 Yes.
-During the fifth week of classes you will be able to sign up to ride-out with on-duty personnel.
+You will be able to sign up to ride-out with on-duty personnel.
 Depending on the time slot chosen, you may get the chance to sample some “firefighter style” cooking.
 Remember that all students, on emergency or non-emergency calls, will be observing ONLY.